malwaredllc/byob/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

 BYOB is an open-source post-exploitation framework for students, researchers and developers.
 It includes features such as:
-- Pre-built C2 server
+- Command & control server with intuitive user-interface
-- Custom payload generator
+- Custom payload generator for multiple platforms
 - 12 post-exploitation modules

 It is designed to allow students and developers to easily implement their own code and add cool new